libvips/libvips/doc/uhdr.md

 user tone mapping is preserved.

-The disadvantage is the extra development work necessary, The second UltraHDR path in libvips fixes this problem.
+The disadvantage is the extra development work necessary, The second UltraHDR path in libvips avoids this problem.

 ## Full HDR processing

 You can also load UltraHDR images as full HDR by setting the `hdr` flag.
-This will load the image as scRGB --- a three-band float with sRGB primaries, black to white as linear 0-1, and out of range values used to represent HDR.
+This will load the image as scRGB -- a three-band float with sRGB primaries, black to white as linear 0-1, and out of range values used to represent HDR.

 For example: